 This article includes the following 11 tips on conversion rate increase:

 - Offer all possible (and relevant) contact options.

 - Periodically offer your customers bonuses and gifts.

 - List several primary goals of customers in the eCommerce website footer.

 - Refuse from sliders.

 - Add a progress indicator.

-The key rule of conversion optimization is a constant search for improvement.
+The key rule of conversion rate optimization is a constant search for improvement.
 To do this, you can use the provided recommendations and collect data on users with analytics tools and other services for online marketers.
-Sometimes it’s better to start from surveys or A/B testing.
-It is recommended to change the website functionality based on the received results.
+Sometimes it’s better to start with surveys or A/B testing.
+Finally, it is recommended to change the eCommerce website functionality based on the received results.
 The most important is to make your resource convenient and credible.

-To develop your own conversion optimization plan, you should know what initially affects conversion.
+To develop your conversion rate optimization plan, you should know what initially affects the conversion rate.